The Silo Structure: How to Show Up In Google & Outrank Your Competition

 If you visit their site, they have a few broad categories.
 These categories often have “pillar” or “skyscraper” posts and then are loaded with affiliate content.

 I spent some time on the site and I didn't see one link that spans categories.
-If they have one category on beds and another on pillows, neither of those categories share internal links.
+If they have one category on beds and another on pillows, neither of those categories share internal links, and this is why internal link audits are so helpful.
 Siloing so that categories don't have internal links to each other is a little controversial and we discuss it later.
 Keep reading 😉

 This approach is working, and it's working very well.
 Look at how many of their posts land on page 1 of SERPs: